eyeskiller/xss_remove/README.md

 xss_remove
 ==========

-Class for complete remove XSS from strings.
-In PHP.
+Class for complete remove XSS from strings (PHP).